CSCfi/csc-user-guide/docs/computing/webinterface/accelerated-visualization.md

 2. Specify the needed resources.
 One GPU will be reserved.
 3. Select visualization application.
 4. Launch the app.

+!!!
+Note

+Considerations about GPU partitions:
+* `gputest` has 15 minute time limit, but should usually be available immediately or very soon.
+* `gpu` enables longer usage of application, but might have also longer wait time in the queue.
+* GPU computing time is ~60x more expensive in billing units, so please keep the accelerated visualization application open only when you are actually using it.
+Use the `Delete` button on `My interactive Sessions` page to finish working.

 ## Connecting
 There are two options for connecting to the Accelerated Visualization app: